-No community will ever be fully dementia-friendly.
-But every community making progress towards being dementia-friendly should be recognized and celebrated.
-Since the Massachusetts Dementia Friendly Initiative began in 2016, communities have received formal recognition for their commitment to becoming dementia friendly.
+No community will ever be fully dementia friendly.
+But every community making progress towards becoming dementia friendly should be recognized and celebrated.
+Since the Dementia Friendly Massachusetts Initiative began in 2016, communities have received formal recognition for their commitment to becoming dementia friendly.
 View the full list of active communities.

 If your community would like to get involved, here is what you’ll need to do.

-Step Two: Create an Action Team; Identify a Leader or Co-Leaders
+Step 1: Create an Action Team; Identify a Leader or Co-Leaders

-Action teams are comprised of residents, community representatives, local government officials, or anyone in the community interested in shaping the dementia-friendly initiative in their city or town.
+Action teams are comprised of residents, community representatives, local government officials, or anyone in the community interested in shaping the dementia friendly initiative in their city or town.
 Its members should include representatives from at least three community sectors.
-While conducting their work, action teams should involve people directly or indirectly affected by dementia.
-An action team needs a leader or co-leaders responsible for convening and leading the team’s collaborative work.
+While conducting their work, action teams should involve people directly affected by dementia.
+Action teams have a leader or co-leaders responsible for convening and leading the team’s collaborative work.
 Some examples of community leaders include members of the local faith community, a home care agency owner, a librarian, or a former Council on Aging Board member.
 The action team is responsible for reviewing resident needs; assessing options for addressing those needs; and developing and implementing an action plan.
 As action teams review the needs of their residents, some helpful resources include the community profiles and The Massachusetts Healthy Aging Data Report developed by UMass Boston’s Gerontology Institute with the support of the Tufts Health Plan Foundation.

 While an action team works to assess community needs and develop a dementia friendly community action plan, it often makes sense to concurrently take some initial steps to help its team and community members understand dementia, and what it means for people who are living with the condition.
 There are several ways to raise awareness, for example:

 - Share 2.5-minute videos depicting life with dementia and the benefits of dementia friendly communities.
 View sector vignettes from Dementia Friendly America that offer profession-specific guidance.

 Taking action is a community’s most essential part of working toward becoming more dementia friendly.
 By listening to residents, especially people living with the condition; identifying and reviewing resident needs; and developing an action plan, communities are able to identify their priorities and take action.
 Many communities take the opportunity to convene a kickoff event to celebrate the completion of their action plan.
 This type of kickoff meeting often serves as a way to engage the community and promote awareness of the community’s dementia friendly initiative.
 Templates of invitations and marketing materials for a kickoff event are available for communities to use.
 Communities should inform the Dementia Friendly Massachusetts project manager of the status of their action plan and its implementation at email@example.com so that they can be directed to relevant and valuable resources, technical assistance and advice.

 To be recognized for their commitment to implement the steps outlined in the community’s action plan, the action team submits the Dementia Friendly Massachusetts (DFM) Pledge, which is available here.
-Communities can email their signed Pledge to the DFM Project Manager, Patty Sullivan at email@example.com.
-Communities that submit their signed Pledge along with a copy of their action plan and a list of the advisory committee members will receive a certificate and public recognition.
-Before signing the Pledge, communities are asked to create an action plan that includes the involvement of persons living with dementia and have their action team, its leader(s) and at least one municipal leader or elected official.
+Communities can email their signed Pledge to the DFM Project Manager, Patty Sullivan at firstname.lastname@example.org.
+The DFM Pledge requires that communities include names and signatures of members of the action team leader(s) and at least one municipal leader or elected official.
 Communities will be recognized for their commitment.
 They will receive a certificate and public recognition for being on their way to becoming a dementia friendly community.